 Types of Jungian Archetypes

 Archetypes are not exclusive to Jungian psychoanalytical theory.
-Archetypes are found throughout mythology, in various religions, in film, in literature, and so on.
+Archetypes are found throughout mythology, in various religions, films, literature, and so on.
 There are countless archetypes and archetypal images.

-However, in Jungian theory, which is based on the work of Swiss psychiatrist Carl Jung, some archetypes figure more prominently than others.
-Also, Jungian theory defines and uses some archetypes in a way that actually is specific to Jungian psychology.
+However, in Jungian theory, based on the work of Swiss psychiatrist Carl Jung, some archetypes figure more prominently than others.
+Also, Jungian theory defines and uses some archetypes in a way that is actually specific to Jungian psychology.

-Archetypes are one of the foundations of Jungian psychology and as may seem to be a daunting subject to comprehend.
-However, archetypes are actually only expressions of original energy, or the ideal image of what becomes an idea.
+Archetypes are one of the foundations of Jungian psychology and may seem to be a daunting subject to comprehend.
+However, archetypes are actually only expressions of original energy or the ideal image of what becomes an idea.

-An archetype is the original concept, the blueprint, so to speak, that precedes and forms the structure of physical manifestations.
+An archetype is an original concept, the blueprint, so to speak, that precedes and forms the structure of physical manifestations.
 For example, think of the entity known as "mom."
 Immediately, one's own mom springs to mind.
-One thinks of the person who nurtured one in the womb and throughout life, the person who encouraged, supported, and gave one love absolutely and unconditionally.
+One thinks of the person who nurtured one in the womb and throughout life, who encouraged, supported, and gave one love absolutely and unconditionally.

-But one's mom is not the only mom, every person on the planet has a mom.
-Some moms may match all of the above, some may not even remotely resemble those ideas.
-The point is though, that there is an expectation of a mom is, there is an idea behind all those moms.
+But one's mom is not the only mom; every person on the planet has a mom.
+Some moms may match all of the above; some may not even remotely resemble those ideas.
+The point is, though, that there is an expectation of what a mom is; there is an idea behind all those moms.
 That idea's ideal is found in the archetype of the "Great Mother."

-The Great Mother is sum total of all concepts embodied in "mom"--fertility, creativity, nurture, support--all of those concepts and more are found in the Great Mother archetype.
-To put it simply, the Great Mother is the blueprint for the person one calls "mom."
+The Great Mother is the sum total of all concepts embodied in "mom"—fertility, creativity, nurture, support—all of those concepts and more are found in the Great Mother archetype.
+Simply put, the Great Mother is the blueprint for the person one calls "mom."